tech-acs/chimera-docs/docs/developer/Getting started/Installation.md

 composer require uneca/census-dashboard-starter-kit
 ```

-After installing the package, you may execute the chimera:install Artisan command.
+After installing the package, you may execute the chimera:install artisan command.
 This command will install a suite of tools and features that enable you to build
 a modern census/survey dashboard.

 ```